 - Most Penalties are 15 Minutes.
-However, the following Penalties are grounds for disqualification: - Refusal to agree to or abide by contractual requirements required to participate. - Use of alcohol or banned substances by a Racer or Support Crew Member. - Advancing along the Race Route without a bicycle or in a Support Vehicle. - Improperly registered, or insured Support Vehicles and/or drivers - Conducting Branding or promotional activities during the race - Illegal drafting of any vehicle. - Holding onto a vehicle to aid or augment forward travel. - Riding a non-compliant bicycle. - Riding during Night Time without a Rider Support Vehicle. - Refusing to take an off-bike sleep break as requested by a Race Official - Behavior on the part of Racers or Crew that is deemed inappropriate and that might cause safety, legal or reputation problems for the Race or other Racers and their Crews. - Altering roads signs. - Failure to ride the entire Race Route as described in the Route Book or as modified by Race Management from time-to time. - Crew Member advancing bicycle on the course. - Issuance of 3 Penalties. - Failure of non-credentialed personal/media to leave the course if/when asked to do so by a Race Official.
+However, the following Penalties are grounds for disqualification: - Refusal to agree to or abide by contractual requirements required to participate. - Use of alcohol or banned substances by a Racer or Support Crew Member. - Advancing along the Race Route without a bicycle or in a Support Vehicle. - Improperly registered, or insured Support Vehicles and/or drivers - Conducting Branding or promotional activities during the race - Illegal drafting of any vehicle. - Holding onto a vehicle to aid or augment forward travel. - Riding a non-compliant bicycle. - Riding during Night Time without a Rider Support Vehicle. - Behavior on the part of Racers or Crew that is deemed inappropriate and that might cause safety, legal or reputation problems for the Race or other Racers and their Crews. - Failure to ride the entire Race Route as described in the Route Book or as modified by Race Management from time-to time. - Crew Member advancing bicycle on the course. - Issuance of 3 Penalties. - Failure of non-credentialed personal/media to leave the course if/when asked to do so by a Race Official.